spribojac/VBA-challenge/README.md

 ### Credits
 -------------------------------------------------------------------------------------------------------------------------------------------------
 Thank you to the bootcamp study groups without which I wouldn't have figured out the "firstrow" conundrum!
+I also based my logic for the first section of the exercise on the 'credit card checker' exercise shared in class.